Noureen124/Noureen124/README.md

 ## 💡 About Me

-- 🎓 Developer passionate about AI integration within enterprise apps.
+- 🎓 Developer passionate about AI integration within enterprise apps
-- 🧩 Experienced in creating data-driven dashboards, HRMS tools, and predictive models.
+- 🧩 Experienced in HRMS tools, CRM analytics, and ML models
-- 🏗️ Strong believer in continuous learning — currently deepening Oracle ML and APEX automation.
+- 🏗️ Continuously improving in Oracle APEX and ML automation

 ---